ibm-cloud-docs/cloud-pak-data/limitations.md

 # Limitations and known issues
 {: #limitations}

-* The installation is not supported on IBM Managed Red Hat OpenShift Cluster VPC (Gen2).
-It is supported on the classic infrastructure only.
+* The Cloud Pak for Data on IBM Cloud installation from the IBM Cloud catalog is not supported on Red Hat OpenShift Satellite clusters.

 * The installation does not verify whether there are enough resources on the cluster to install {{site.data.keyword.cpd_short}}.
 If you are running other applications on your Red Hat OpenShift cluster, make sure that you have enough resources on the cluster before you install {{site.data.keyword.cpd_short}}.